Greedy AutoAugment: Results

 \subsection{Computational Analysis}

-In this section, we analyze the computational requirement for our method compared to the original AutoAugment method.
-As described in \cite{cubuk2018autoaugment}, the AutoAugment needs $15,000$ samples of child networks.
-Comparatively, in our method, the number of child networks were usually between $300$ to $650$.
+As described in Section 3, the search space is reduced from the exponential growth of base $(t_n \times p_n \times m_n)$ with the value of $\ell$ to the linear growth of $(t_n \times m_n)$ with the value of $k$.
+We already saw that this approach is effective in improving the accuracy of the networks.
+The important question is now how much computational resources we needed to perform the search.
+To allocate the resources, we are concerned about two aspects, 1-the search space, 2-real resources allocated for the searching process.
+We separate this two processess because the algorithms may not use all of the trials is searching spaces.

+The comparison between the two spaces is shown in Table~\ref{tbl2}.
+This table has three columns.
+The first column shows the number of the layers, which is ranged from $\ell=1$ to $\ell=4$.
+The second column is for the search space for the AutoAugment algorithm.
+This shows the maximum number of possible selections that AutoAugment can choose.
+As we can see, the values for each row exponentially increases with the increase of the $\ell$ from a base of $2200$.
+The $2200$ is from calculating $(t_n \times p_n \times m_n)$.
+The third column represents the search space for Greedy AutoAugment.
+To calculate the search space, we use the (2).
+In this case, if each layer is fully explored, the number of possible trials is only $4000$.
+The last column shows the comparison between column two and column three.
+The values show that the number of times the search space of the proposed method is smaller than the search space of AutoAugment.

+For the real experiments, AutoAugment only searches for the 2-layer search space.
+This means that AutoAugment can have $2200^2$ possible trials.
+Because searching all of the space for $2200^2$ trials is impractical, the AutoAugment uses a sample of $15000$ child networks.
+Comparatively, our method, in each step, explores $200$ trials.
+The number of steps is determined by $k$.
+In these experiments, we used $k=5$, which gives us 1000 trials.
+This number is used to limit the search within our computational resources.
 Also, AutoAugment uses $120$ epochs to evaluate the accuracies of child networks.
 The number of epochs used for our child networks was only $5$ epochs.
 Since the exact infrastructure for different datasets is not known for AutoAugment, and child networks are interchangeable, we consider the child networks to have the same efficiency.

-As a simple example for comparisons between the two methods, let us assume that our method needs $500$ child networks for a specific scenario.
-To calculate the overall computation, we need to take all of the epochs into account, which is $500 \times 5 = 2500$.
-For the AutoAugment, we need to consider the computations of $15000$ child networks with $120$ epochs, which is $15000 \times 120= 1800000$.
-If both networks use the same infrastructure for child networks, the comparison is $1800000\div 2500 = 720$ times fewer computations for the proposed method.
-By considering this example, we provide Table \ref{tbl2}.
-In this table, we use the same networks and datasets that we used for accuracy analysis.
-We needed the policies for three types of environments, 1) finding policies for original images, 2) finding policies when combined with manual policies, 3) finding policies when combined with AutAugment method.
-Therefore, the table has three columns for these three environments.
+Therefore, overall we had $(15000 \times 120) \div (1000 \times 5) = 360$ less computational requirement.